Francis Peyton Rous: Early life and education

 Rous was born in Baltimore, Maryland, to Charles Rous and Frances Anderson née Wood.
 He had two younger sisters.
 His father, a grain broker, died when he was 11 years of age.
 He studied at the local public schools up to secondary education.
 He received a scholarship to Johns Hopkins University from where he obtained a B.A. degree in 1900.
 He immediately took up medicine at the Johns Hopkins School of Medicine.

 While in the second year at the medical school, Rous contracted tuberculosis through his injured finger while performing an autopsy.
 A tuberculous bone (axillary tuberculous lymphadenitis) developed in his armpit and was surgically removed.
 He was given leave from the medical school for recovery.
 His uncle got him a job as a cowboy at a cattle ranch in Texas, where he worked for a year.
 He was able to resume his medical course in 1904.
-Due to the disease, he considered himself as unfit to be a physician, or a "real doctor," for which he focussed his interest in medical research.
+Due to the disease, he considered himself as unfit to be a physician, or a "real doctor," for which he focused his interest in medical research.
 He obtained an M.D. degree in 1905.